eliep/truesay/README.md

 ```

 ### Box style
-The box style can be set with the `-b` option, 6 values are available:
+The box style can be set with the `-b` option, 6 styles are available to choose from:

 ```
 ╭───────╮